zhangxiangxiao/tunnel/README.md

 ## Example: Consumer-Producer Problem

-Here is an example that demonstrates how to write a consumer-producer problem solver without a single line of synchronization code using tunnel.
+Here is an example that demonstrates how to write a [producer-consumer problem](https://en.wikipedia.org/wiki/Producer%E2%80%93consumer_problem) solver without a single line of synchronization code using tunnel.
 ```lua
 local tunnel = require('tunnel')